Cohomology of the moduli space of non-hyperelliptic genus four curves: Introduction

 \begin{theorem} The intersection Betti numbers of $ M $ and the Betti numbers of the Kirwan blow-up $ \widetilde{M} $ are as follows:

 while all the odd degree (intersection) Betti numbers vanish. \end{theorem}

 The structure of the paper reflects the steps of Kirwan's machinery.
-In Section \ref{sec:strati}, after recalling the construction of $ M $ as the GIT quotient $ X /\!\!/ G $, we compute the equivariant Hilbert-Poincar\'{e} polynomial of the semistable locus, by means of the \textit{Hesselink-Kempf-Kirwan-Ness (HKKN) stratification} naturally associated to the linear action of $ G $ on the parameter space $ X $.
-In Section \ref{sec:blow}, we explicitly construct the partial desingularisation $ \widetilde{M} \rightarrow M $, by blowing-up three $ G $-invariant loci in the boundary of $ M $, corresponding to strictly polystable curves.
-Section \ref{sec:cohomology} is devoted to the computation of the rational Betti numbers of the Kirwan blow-up $ \widetilde{M} $: here the error term coming from the modification process is divided into a main and an extra contribution.
-The intersection Betti numbers of $ M $ are computed in Section \ref{sec:intersection}, via the \textit{Decomposition Theorem} (cf. \cite{BBD82}) of the blow-down operations.
-We conclude with a geometric interpretation of some Betti numbers, via a description of the generating classes of curves in the GIT boundary.
+In Section \S \ref{sec:background} we recall the construction of $M$ as GIT quotient $X/\!\!/G$ together with the geometrical description of the semistable and stable loci.
+In Section \S \ref{sec:strati}, we calculate the equivariant Hilbert-Poincar\'{e} polynomial of the semistable locus $X^{ss}$ in the parameter space of $(3,3)$ curves (see Proposition \ref{prop:seriesss}).
+This is done by computing the \textit{Hesselink-Kempf-Kirwan-Ness (HKKN) stratification} of the unstable locus, naturally associated to the linear action of $ G $ on the parameter space $ X $, followed by an excision type argument.
+In Section \S \ref{sec:blow}, we explicitly construct the partial desingularization $ \widetilde{M} \rightarrow M $, by blowing-up three $ G $-invariant loci in the GIT boundary of $ M $, corresponding to strictly polystable curves (see Definition \ref{def:Mtilde}).
+These subspaces are given by triple conics in $ \PP^1 \times \PP^1 $, curves with two $ D_4 $ or two $ D_8 $ singularities, called \textit{D-curves}, and curves with two singularities of type $ A_5 $, called \textit{A-curves}.
+Section \S \ref{sec:cohomology} is devoted to the computation of the rational Betti numbers of the Kirwan blow-up $ \widetilde{M} $ (see Theorem \ref{thm:cohoblow}).
+Here the correction terms arising from the modification process $\widetilde{M} \rightarrow M$ are divided into a main and an extra contribution: the former takes into account the geometry of the centres of the blow-ups and the latter the action of $G$ on the exceptional divisors.
+In the end, the intersection Betti numbers of $ M $ are computed in Section \S \ref{sec:intersection}, as an application of the \textit{Decomposition Theorem} (cf. \cite{BBD82}) to the blow-down operations at the level of parameter spaces (see Theorem \ref{thm:intM}).
+We conclude with a geometric interpretation of some Betti numbers, via a description of the classes of curves in the GIT boundary which generate some cohomology groups.